 “I have spent my entire career in health care and have visited hundreds of hospitals both in the US and throughout the world.
 I know what great care feels like and U of U Health had it all.”

 The Gragnolatis were thankful and impressed with the communication provided by Kate’s nurses and her attending physician, Michael Strong, M.D., who was vigilant in following-up with Kate after her discharge and brief return to Maryland.

 “The sign of a great hospital is strong and empowered nursing.
 I was very impressed by each and every staff member,” said Brian Gragnolait.
 “In addition, the physicians both attending and house staff were superb.
 The ability to communicate in a clear, honest and caring manner is essential in these difficult times.
 Our questions were always answered even when her diagnosis was not clear.”

-While the Gragnolatis hope that Kate never needs the kind of medical help she had to have while ill again, the University of Utah is a place they would return for top-notch care, they said.
+While the Gragnolatis hope that Kate never needs the kind of medical help she had to have while ill again, University of Utah Health is a place they would return for top-notch care, they said.

 “I could not have been happier with our experience,” said Brian Gragnaloti.

 “I’m thankful for the great care I received,” added Kate.